AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 * Parallel execution in GPUs is not parallel in the traditional sense where multiple CPUs run different processes.
 Instead GPU parallelism leverages GPGPUs (general-purpose graphics processing units) that have thousands of compute cores inside them.
-In many cases running a calculation in parallel using these thousands of compute cores will result in massive speedups.
+When running suitable problems GPUs can be substantially faster than CPUs.

   Programs that utilize GPUs are written in parts where some part of the program executes on the CPU and other is executed on the GPU.
 The part that runs on the CPU usually does things like reading input and writing output, while the GPU part is more focused on doing numerical calculations.
+  Often multiple CPUs are needed per GPU to do things such as data preprocessing just to keep the GPU preoccupied.

   A typical CPU program cannot utilize GPUs unless it has been designed to use them.
 Additionally programs that utilize GPUs cannot utilize